tumblr/TMTumblrSDK/README.md

 The Tumblr SDK for iOS is built on Justin Ouellette's lightweight [JXHTTP](https://github.com/jstn/JXHTTP) networking library.

 ## Usage
-See the official [Tumblr API documentation](http://www.tumblr.com/docs/en/api/v2) for usage instructions.
+The Tumblr iOS SDK is unopinionated and flexible, indended to allow you to easily integrate Tumblr data into your application however you see fit.
+See the official [Tumblr API documentation](http://www.tumblr.com/docs/en/api/v2) for API usage instructions.

 Import **TMTumblrSDK.h**.
 Configure `[TMAPIClient sharedInstance]` with your: